 Your first point of call in your search for a reputable Anatolian Shepherd breeder should be to visit the AKC’s breeder page, as they have selected a handful of reputable breeders across the country.

-The Anatolian Shepherd is a rare dog breed and as such, there is not an abundance of breeders, so you should be prepared to travel.
+The Anatolian Shepherd is a rare dog breed and there is not an abundance of breeders, so you should be prepared to travel.
 The average cost of an Anatolian Shepherd puppy is around $1,000 from a reputable breeder, and his litter size will be between 5 to 10 pups.

 Alternatively, you can search online for breeders, however, you need to ensure that you thoroughly research them and read reviews about them.
 Unscrupulous breeders will often try to pass off other dogs and mixes as Anatolians, and they simply aren’t that.